Trümmerfrau: Pay

-One cigarette = 10 Marks

 Later works and recognition

 In the Soviet Occupation Zone, the Nationales Aufbauwerk (National Reconstruction Works) was founded, in order to coordinate the efforts of the Trümmerfrauen.

 In the Western Allied Occupation Zones, the removal works continued as Notstandsarbeiten (State-of-emergency Works), until the cities were cleaned and the reconstruction could begin.

 In both parts of Germany, as well as in Austria, the efforts of the Trümmerfrauen were recognised with numerous ceremonies, memorials, awards and exhibitions.

 Their role was also considered important in changing post-war gender roles in Germany, though the concept of women as independent workers was taken up more eagerly in the official views of East Germany than in West Germany, where, once peace and economic prosperity was restored, a tendency reemerged in some parts of society to return women to their traditional family role.

 Across Germany

 Aachen

 On 4 October 2006, a weekly newspaper published the memoirs of the Trümmerfrau Elisabeth Stock (83), including the following passage:

-"...it were mostly women who shoveled their way through the rubble of Aachen's inner city that was totally destroyed; just for one bowl of soup from the Americans, we hammered and dragged debris all day long, even the pickaxe was part of our equipment, ...that's probably one reason why they put a memorial plaque for Aachen's Trümmerfrauen at the back of the townhall."

 Berlin

 Within the four occupied sectors of Berlin approximately 10 per cent of the buildings were irreparably destroyed.
 This left behind an estimated 55 million cubic metres of rubble to be cleared.
 In the central districts of Berlin-Mitte, Kreuzberg, Friedrichshain, Prenzlauer Berg, Tiergarten, and Wedding up to 30 per cent were destroyed.
 For this reason, the Trümmerfrauen had to work hard and their commitment gained widespread recognition:

 In 1946, the Allied headquarters published a series of stamps, the so-called "Bärenmarken", for the whole of Berlin.
 The graphic designers Alfred Goldhammer and Heinz Schwalbe created four images with symbols of the reconstruction, e.g. a bear with a brick, a bear with a shovel, a bear with a beam and a young oak tree in front of the ruins at Belle-Alliance square.

 On 13 October 1950 the mayor of East-Berlin Friedrich Ebert offered a newly built flat to a former Trümmerfrau in honour of her commitment.
-The flat was located in one of the terraces in the street which was formerly called Stalinallee and had been designed by Hans Scharoun.
+The flat was located in one of the terraces in the street which was at the time called Stalinallee and had been designed by Hans Scharoun.

 Erika Heß, mayor of the district of Wedding, initiated the founding of a club for the Trümmerfrauen.
-Its members were invited for coffee and cake once a year and also received assistance when they needed to complete official business.
-In addition, excursions were organised.
+Its members were invited for coffee and cake once a year, received assistance when they needed to complete official business, and excursions were arranged for them.